Local Fonts

 Dashboard

-The dashboard offers a quick overview of cache status, possible issues and simple management tasks, like Configure, Remove or Empty/Refresh Cache Directory.
+The dashboard offers a quick overview of cache status, detailed reports of performance and configurational issues and simple management tasks, like Configure, Remove, Empty/Refresh Cache Directory and Test Mode.

-However, for several reasons, it’s possible that OMGF’s Google Fonts checker runs into requests it can’t optimize.
+However, for several reasons, it’s possible that OMGF’s Performance checker runs into requests it can’t optimize.
 If so, OMGF (Pro) will notify you.

 The dashboard might show a red alert box to warn you about detected Google Fonts it couldn’t process, e.g. due to exotic implementations, and provide steps on how to fix it:

-If OMGF Pro is installed and activated, it’ll prompt you to click the links to fix the issue automatically:
+When OMGF Pro is installed and active, the red alert is replaced with a yellow notice, prompting you to click the links to fix the issue automatically:

 If a conflict with another plugin and/or theme is found, a separate box will list the found issues and provide links to documentation on how to fix it.